Autumn roasts with the most

-Can't be bothered to baste potatoes with goose fat this weekend?
+Can't be bothered to baste potatoes with goose fat?
 I hear you.
-Instead grab your gang and head to one of these 10 local gastropubs that do roasts with the most.
+Instead grab your gang and head to one of these local gastropubs and let the experts do the hard work

 Jacob’s Inn, Wolvercote